-The Network to NDEx option is used to store a network on the public NDEx server.
+The Network to NDEx and Collection to NDEx options are used to store a network on the public NDEx server.
 You can use the NDEx public server to store your networks on the cloud, for sharing networks with collaborators, or to archive networks for publication.
 To store a network, you must first create a free NDEx account, which you can easily do by visiting the NDEx Public Server website.